jamshidi3d/freelancer-theme/_posts/2022-01-06-maya-to-blender.markdown

 category: Scripting
 title: Maya To Blender Animation Exporter
 video: maya2blender.mp4
-description: <div align="left">These set of scripts export a custom animation(both model and hair) from Maya and imports them into Blender.
-This tool was needed because of shader/renderer license problem occured for Deedema team on "Hardambil" project.</div>
+description: <div align="left">This set of scripts exports a custom animation(both model and hair) from Maya and imports them into Blender.
+This tool was needed because of the shader/renderer license problem that occurred for Deedema team on the "Hardambil" project.</div>
 project: Hardambil
 project-link:
 tools: ["Python.svg", "Maya.svg", "Blender.svg"]